 7.3.5 Using the MTi Mk5 with an external USB converter

 Xsens offers a cable to use the MTi with USB and SyncIn.
 This cable also offers an interface via a virtual COM-port instead of WinUSB.
-The cables in Table 26 can be ordered from the Xsens' webshop (https://shop.xsens.com).
+These cables can be ordered from the Xsens' webshop (https://shop.xsens.com).